mahfuzur12/music-sales-eda/README.md

-# EDA of Music Sales Data
+# 🎵 Exploratory Data Analysis of Music Sales

 This project performs an exploratory data analysis (EDA) on a dataset containing music sales data.
 The goal is to understand the distribution and trends in the data, and generate insights through visualisations and summary statistics.